puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

     	    }
 		}

-	>**Note**: If you already have a default node, do not copy `node default` into it.
+	>**Note**: If you already have a default node, just add the `class` and `servers` lines to it.
-	> To select other time servers, visit [http://www.pool.ntp.org/](http://www.pool.ntp.org/).
+	> To see a list of other time servers, visit [http://www.pool.ntp.org/](http://www.pool.ntp.org/).

-4. From the CLI of your Puppet agent, trigger a Puppet run with `puppet agent -t`.
+4. From the command line on your Puppet agent, trigger a Puppet run with `puppet agent -t`.

 > That's it!
 You've successfully configured Puppet to use NTP.

-**To check if the NTP service is running**, run `puppet resource service ntpd` from the CLI of your Puppet agent.
+**To check if the NTP service is running**, run `puppet resource service ntpd` on your Puppet agent.
 The output should be:

         service { 'ntpd':
   		ensure => 'running',